-Which insecticides that are not banned in Suriname and could be used for the control of whiteflies:
+Which insecticides registered in Tanzania can be used for the control of whiteflies:

 The national authorities should provide guidance on which products to use, and how to use them (including application method, dose rate, pre-harvest interval).
 These must be in accordance with the registration status in the country of origin, and the maximum residue level (MRL) of the active ingredient in the EU.